 The sooner you report a BEC attack, the better your chances of recovering losses.
-Be sure to have a plan in place to immediately notify your bank of the fraud, make a report to IC3.gov and reach out to your local FBI field office.
+Be sure to have a plan in place to immediately notify your bank of the fraud, Make a report to the FBI's Internet Crime Complaint Center at IC3.gov, reach out to your local FBI field office, and contact local law enforcement.
 The plan should also include quickly engaging your IT and information security staff to determine if there has been a network or email compromise.